-Pursuant to the ITU Constitution and Convention, the Union comprises: a) the Plenipotentiary Conference, which is the supreme organ of the Union; b) the ITU Council, which acts on behalf of the Plenipotentiary Conference during the four years between plenipotentiary conferences; c) world conferences international telecommunications; d) on Radiocommunication Sector (ITU-R), including world and regional radiocommunication conferences, radiocommunication assemblies and the Radio Regulations Board; e) the Telecommunication Standardization Sector (ITU-T), including world telecommunication standardization assemblies; f) the Telecommunication Development Sector (ITU-D), including world and regional telecommunication development conferences; and g) the General Secretariat.
-The three Bureaux serve as the secretariat to each respective Radiocommunication Bureau BR for ITU-R: Telecommunication Standardization Bureau - TSB for ITU-T; and the Telecommunication Development Bureau - BDT for ITU-D).
+Pursuant to the ITU Constitution and Convention, the Union comprises: a) the Plenipotentiary Conference, which is the supreme organ of the Union; b) the ITU Council, which acts on behalf of the Plenipotentiary Conference during the four years between plenipotentiary conferences; c) world conferences on international telecommunications; d) the Radiocommunication Sector (ITU-R), including world and radiocommunication regional conferences. radiocommunication assemblies and the Radio Regulations Board; e) the Telecommunication Standardization Sector (ITU-T), including telecommunication standardization assemblies; f) the Telecommunication Development Sector (ITU-D), including world and regional telecommunication development conferences; and g) the General Secretariat.
+The three Bureaux serve as the secretariat to each respective Sector (the Radiocommunication Bureau - BR for ITU-R; the Telecommunication Standardization Bureau - TSB for ITU-T; and the Telecommunication Development Bureau - BDT for ITU-D).